 KPB Land Management proposes to classify certain parcels of borough owned land.
+This resolution classifies lands that are included in the previous ordinance for land sale.
+It provides for classifications that complement the land sale.

 Basis for Classification: Subject parcels are being considered for future disposal or lease.
 Classification provides guidance for the management of borough land.
 KPB land must be classified prior to disposal or leasing pursuant to KPB Code of Ordinances, Chapter 17.10.090.